wifinigel/wlan-client-capability/README.md

 - Note that this is work in progress and is not production ready and is not fully tested or guaranteed to report accurate info. **You have been warned**
 - A client will generally only report the capabilities it has that match the network it associates to.
 If you want the client to report all of its capabilities, it **must** be associating with a network that supports those capabilities. **You have been warned**

+## Credits
+Much of the source information for this project came from Mike Albano's excellent article: [What do "your" WiFi clients support?
+](http://www.mikealbano.com/2016/02/what-do-your-wifi-clients-support.html), together with supporting information referenced in the article.